 |Size||The size of the Collider in the X, Y, Z directions.|

-Box colliders are obviously useful for anything roughly box-shaped, such as a crate or a chest.
+Box Colliders are rectangular cuboids and are useful for items such as crates or chests.
 However, you can use a thin box as a floor, wall or ramp.
-The box shape is also a useful element in a compound collider.
+The Box Collider is also a useful element in a Compound Collider.